A Bayesian Model of Dose-Response for Cancer Drug Studies: Benchmarks and performance comparisons

 \subsection{GASS benchmarks}

 We benchmark GASS on a simulation study with a constrained multivariate normal prior with a non-conjugate gamma scale likelihood,

 The covariance matrix in the unconstrained prior corresponds to a squared exponential kernel.
 We set the hyperparameters $a=100$, $\tau=0.1$, and $b=3$; all hyperparameters are assumed known.
 We use $R=3$ replicates for $\mathbf{y}$.
 We compare GASS against four different variants of elliptical slice sampling (ESS), \begin{itemize} \item \textbf{Rejection sampling (RS).} Samples are drawn using the unconstrained ESS model, with the constraints pushed into the likelihood.
 Any violated constraint generates a zero probability and corresponds to a rejection sampler. \item \textbf{Logistic rejection sampling (LRS).} The ESS is used to model logits, which are then passed through the logistic transform to satisfy the $[0,1]$ constraint; rejection sampling again handles the monotonicity constraint. \item \textbf{Posterior projections (PP).} No constraints are imposed on the model during posterior inference.
-Instead, we use the posterior projection approach of \citet{lin:dunson:2014:monotone-gp} to post-hoc enforce the constraints. \item \textbf{Logistic posterior projections (LPP).} A hybrid of the previous two approaches combined: modeling the logits for $[0,1]$ constraints but projecting the posterior samples to the monotone surface. \end{itemize} We compare performance with $2m$ MCMC steps, where the first $m$ are a burn-in phase and the last $m$ are used for posterior approximation; we consider $m=[100,500,1000,5000,10000]$.
+Instead, we use the posterior projection approach of \citet{lin:dunson:2014:monotone-gp} to post-hoc enforce the constraints. \item \textbf{Logistic posterior projections (LPP).} A hybrid of the previous two approaches combined: modeling the logits for $[0,1]$ constraints but projecting the posterior samples to the monotone surface. \end{itemize} All models use the true prior mean and covariance; for the logistic models, we empirically estimate the covariance of the logit-transformed $\theta$.
+We compare performance with $2m$ MCMC steps, where the first $m$ are a burn-in phase and the last $m$ are used for posterior approximation; we consider $m=[100,500,1000,5000,10000]$.
 Performance is measured in terms of mean squared error (MSE) and coverage rate of the $90\%$ credible intervals for every $\theta_i$ point.
 Results are averaged over $100$ independent trials with $(\boldsymbol\theta, \mathbf{y})$ resampled from \cref{eqn:benchmarks:gass} at the start of each trial.

 \Cref{fig:gass_benchmark} shows examples of the fits for each method, with $90\%$ credible intervals.
-GASS is the only procedure that results in good covarate of the true mean and captures the shape of the overall curve; the other methods tend to underestimate the extremal points and overly-smooth the curve.
+GASS is the only procedure that results in good coverage of the true mean and captures the shape of the overall curve after $20$K MCMC steps; the other methods tend to over-smooth the curve and underestimates the uncertainty.